Onondaga County, New York: Government

 Onondaga County was governed exclusively by a board of supervisors until 1961, when voters approved the creation of the county executive.
 In 1968, the board reorganized into a 24-seat county legislature.
 In 2001, the legislature was reduced to 19 seats.
 In 2010, voters approved a measure to reduce the legislature to 17 seats.
 None of the legislative seats, nor the county executive's seat, are at-large.
-Currently, there are 12 Republicans and 5 Democrats.
+As of 2026, there are 10 Democrats and 7 Republicans.
 J. Ryan McMahon II (R) is the current County Executive.

 Since formation, Republicans have held a majority in the legislature for all but two years (1978–1980).
 In November 2025 elections, Democrats gained control of the legislature, after a 46-year shutout, and will form a 10–7 majority from January 2026.

 Politics

 Historically, Onondaga County was a Republican stronghold, like most of Central New York.
 From 1856 to 1988, the GOP carried the county in all but one presidential election, Lyndon B. Johnson's landslide in 1964.
 Since 1992, the county has gone Democratic in every presidential election, much like many urban counties around the country.
 However, it is a swing county in congressional, state and local races.
 Onondaga is entirely located within New York's 22nd congressional district, represented by Democrat John Mannion.
 Democratic strength is concentrated in Syracuse itself, while Republicans do well in the suburbs.